BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/ModuleLibrary.md

 # Module Library

-Drag any of these Modules into the Module canvas to load them.
+Drag *modules* onto the canvas to load them